Code-Institute-Submissions/DominicSpears-milestoneproject2-memorygame/README.md

 ##### Active
 * Reset button, resets the page to its original settings.
 * Instructions button, reveals a modal with game instructions
-* Difficulty button, opens new modal with three difficulty buttons.
 ##### To Do
 * Reset button, reset the game without resetting the whole page and therefore other features e.g. the music.
 * Settings button, shows a new modal to provide user options e.g. music volume.